transientlunatic/asimov/docs/source/getting-started.rst

 		   ● Successfully applied Prod1 to GW150914_095045

    Again, it is also possible to set up an analysis from scratch, or to alter the settings for a given analysis before it's started.
-   Details on how you can do this can be found in the :ref:`analysis guide`.
+   Details on how you can do this can be found in the :ref:`analysis guide<analysis-guide>`.

    If we now look at the project again we can see that two new analyses are listed for GW150914: